outpaddling/Coding-Standards/README.md

 1. The simplest solution is always the easiest to maintain and usually the fastest, or at least close to it.
-Simpler code will have fewer bugs, which means end-users also waste less time dealing with problems.
+Simpler code will have fewer bugs, which means end-users also waste less of their time and your time discussing problems.

 2. Minimize COMPLEXITY, not lines of code.
 Writing cryptic, overly clever code to make it more compact or meaninglessly faster is just showing off,